 Although the above statement might seem logical, there are two underlying flaws in this proposition:

 - The hiring managers are very skilled in skimming, so they know which section to skip while going through your resume and;

 - You have to be very selective in what you include on your resume and give details about only those projects which you feel will make the most impact on your candidature

-Not all projects are of equal complexity and an interviewer will want to learn what was the business scope of the project you worked upon, who were the stakeholders involved, the project domain and the final outcome post project delivery.
-Giving a condensed, 3-4 liner project rundown will help them do a comparative analysis and assess whether you will be suitable of handling intricate projects, liaise between clients and perform other acts of analysis.
+Not all projects are of equal complexity and an interviewer will want to learn what was the business scope of the project you worked upon, who were the stakeholders involved, the project domain and the final outcome post-project delivery.
+Giving a condensed, 3-4 liner project rundown will help them do a comparative analysis and assess whether you will be suitable for handling intricate projects, liaise between clients and perform other acts of analysis.